Westoning: Community facilities

 In the high street is the small joint Post Office and newsagent with a traditional village butcher's shop opposite.
 A children's park is fenced off from the rest of the recreation ground which provides various playground apparatus for young children.

 The village has two public houses and a social club, Westoning Recreation Club (situated at the recreation ground on Greenfield Road).
 The pubs are The Chequers, a half-timber and thatch building of 18th-century date, and The Bell, an 18th-century brick and tile house that had its sign displayed from an old oak standing by the roadside.
 On Park Road and Greenfield Road respectively.
 At the top of Sampshill Road, Billington's Car Company have their storage area for stock.
 Flitvale Garden Centre is located just within the boundary on the road to Flitwick.

 The recreational facilities include Westoning Football Club, Westoning Tennis Club and the club holds a regular village tournament between its members.

-Westoning Village Hall is situated in Church Road and is fortunate to stage regular productions by the village's amateur dramatic society, the Westoning Players.
+Westoning Village Hall is situated in Church Road and stages regular productions by the village's amateur dramatic society, the Westoning Players.
 The building dates back to the 1840s and has a long and colourful history of village life.
 The village hall also runs a pre-school service.

 Westoning Lower School is situated in the heart in the village and is known for its many social occasions that include performances such as country dancing.
 Many performances are conducted at the village fair.

 Westoning Recreation Club holds an annual event to serve as a fund raising event for the football, the tennis, its other sports and the Lower School.
 For the past few years this annual event has been a "Donkey Derby".
 The Recreation Club also holds real ale festivals twice a year, other events include a summer fête and church fête which are held within the recreation ground and vicarage grounds respectively.